sgmurphy/wordpress-plugins/adrotate/readme.txt

 == Installation ==

 Installing AdRotate is super easy.
-Simply search for "AdRotate Arnan" or "AdRotate" in your plugin dashboard and click on the "Install" button for **AdRotate Banner Manager**.
+- Search for "AdRotate Arnan" or "AdRotate" in your plugin dashboard and click on the "Install" button for **AdRotate Banner Manager**.
-Once activated, a new menu called "AdRotate" appears in the WordPress navigation.
+- A new menu called "AdRotate" appears in the WordPress navigation.
-From this menu you'll handle everything related to **AdRotate Banner Manager**.
+- From this menu you'll handle everything related to **AdRotate Banner Manager**.

 For more detailed instructions check out the [installation steps](https://ajdg.solutions/support/adrotate-manuals/installing-adrotate-on-your-website/?mtm_campaign=adrotate&mtm_kwd=readme) on the AdRotate website.

 == Changelog ==

 For the full changelog check out the [development page](https://ajdg.solutions/support/adrotate-development/?mtm_campaign=adrotate&mtm_kwd=readme).

+= AdRotate 5.13.2 =
+* [fix] Missing mimetype when uploading banner images
+* [update] Rollback to v1.1 for clicktracker Javascript

 = AdRotate 5.13.1 =
 * [fix] Unfiltered HTML indicator reversed in Maintenance